Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Moyne - East recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Moyne - East has averaged approximately 28 new dwelling approvals annually over the past five financial years, totalling 141 homes.
-In the current financial year FY-26, 10 approvals have been recorded to date.
-On average, 2.5 people per year have moved to the area for each new home constructed between FY-21 and FY-25, indicating healthy demand which supports property values.
-New homes are being built at an average expected construction cost of $355,000.
+Moyne East averaged approximately 28 new dwelling approvals annually over the past five financial years, totalling 141 homes.
+As of FY-26, 10 approvals have been recorded.
+On average, 2.5 people moved to the area per new home constructed between FY-21 and FY-25, indicating strong demand for housing.
+The average expected construction cost value of these new homes was $355,000.

-This financial year has seen $9.9 million in commercial development approvals, reflecting steady commercial investment activity.
-Compared to the Rest of Vic., Moyne - East has around two-thirds the rate of new dwelling approvals per person and ranks among the 48th percentile nationally, suggesting more limited choices for buyers and supporting demand for existing properties.
-Recent development has consisted entirely of standalone homes, preserving the area's low density nature and attracting space-seeking buyers.
+This financial year has seen $9.9 million in commercial development approvals, reflecting steady investment activity.
+Compared to the rest of Victoria, Moyne East has around two-thirds the rate of new dwelling approvals per person and ranks among the 47th percentile nationally, suggesting limited housing choices for buyers and supporting demand for existing properties.
+All recent developments have been standalone homes, preserving the area's low-density nature and attracting space-seeking buyers.

-The estimated population count of 343 people per dwelling approval reflects its quiet, low activity development environment.
-Population projections indicate stability or decline, which should reduce housing demand pressures in Moyne - East, benefiting potential buyers.
+With approximately 343 people per dwelling approval, there is room for growth in Moyne East.
+However, population projections indicate stability or decline, which should reduce housing demand pressures and benefit potential buyers.

 Frequently Asked Questions - Development